ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

   c:\Development\gh\IoTLabs>
 </pre>

-Now push the <b>Reset</b> button on the Photon.
+Now push the __Reset__ button on the Photon.
 After the Photon reboots the indicator LED will flash magenta.
 At this point the Photon has been configured to connect to your Wi-Fi network.
 Now you need to add the Photon to your Particle.io account (this is where you need the device ID that you copied earlier).

 <pre>
   particle device add YOUR_DEVICE_ID_HERE